-- the skills of self-education, - the skills of independent work with scientific literature and sources on the issues suggested by a teacher, be competent in the history of social and political relations while analyzing contemporary events in foreign policy.

-- skills of analysis of historic events; scientific literature and sources' (documents, official papers, statistical data, etc.) analysis, - skills to resist the attempts of various forces to manipulate his mind, - proficiency in the use of scientific language, monologue and dialogue speech.
+- the skills of self-education, - the skills of independent work with scientific literature and sources on the issues suggested by a teacher, - skills of analysis of historic events; scientific literature and sources' (documents, official papers, statistical data, etc.) analysis, - skills to resist the attempts of various forces to manipulate his mind, - proficiency in the use of scientific language, monologue and dialogue speech.